When you decide to begin exercising, there is always that initial decision about what type of exercise you will be doing.

 Throughout this post, we will define muscular fitness, and go through how resistance training can benefit you in achieving your fitness and lifestyle goals.

-There is a big misunderstanding to what resistance training is, as a lot of people misinterpret resistance training to be exclusive to weights and body building.
+There is a big misunderstanding of what resistance training is, as a lot of people misinterpret resistance training to be exclusive to weights and bodybuilding.
 Resistance training is important for all age groups and fitness levels, as it can improve how your muscles respond to exercise and everyday activities.
-There are many types of resistance training, from lifting weights, to moving against your body weight, or even using resistance bands; each of them play an important role in making you move against a force or resistance.
-The weighted resistance and repetitions of an exercise determines which component of muscular fitness is being trained.
+There are many types of resistance training, from lifting weights to moving against your body weight, or even using resistance bands; each of them plays an important role in making you move against a force or resistance.
+The weighted resistance and repetitions of an exercise determine which component of muscular fitness is being trained.
 There are three main components of muscular fitness:

 Each component uses the muscles in a different way, and therefore understanding what they do and how to improve in that area is very important.

 Muscular strength is the ability of the muscle to produce a force to lift or move an object.
 This is most commonly associated with how heavy a weight you can lift.

 This is important, as studies suggest that having low levels of muscular strength is an indicator for having difficulty completing everyday activities (such as bathing, toileting, and dressing) later on in life.